MV American Courage: History

 The ship was built for Oglebay Norton Corporation in 1979 and named Fred R. White, Jr. for the company's former vice president and director.
 As Fred R. White, Jr., the vessel made its first voyage in May 1979 to on-load iron ore at Escanaba, Michigan.
 American Steamship Company acquired American Courage in 2006.
 On December 17, 2015 the end of the shipping season, American Courage was put into long term layup.
 The vessel re-entered service on April 12, 2019.
+On November 7, 2023, the ship ran aground on the St. Clair River.
+She was refloated later that same day.